eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 They *could* all prefer Bob over Alice, and would vote that way in a runoff, but were too tired to rank them, or didn't want to rank either differently because while they do prefer Alice, they really love or hate both candidates.
 Real voters truncate their ballots.
 Real voters do not always provide complete rankings.
 Real voters do not always have sufficient information to rank all candidates.
 Real voters are human, and hence messy and complex.
 Therefore, we must work purely with the data we are given, and trust that it is roughly accurate to the intention of the voters.

 Take the Alaska 2022 special election, for example.
+In that race, the Republican Nick Begich was eliminated first in the ranked-choice voting tabulation.
+The other Republican Sarah Palin earned some transfers but not enough to defeat the Democrat Mary Peltola, who held the first choice lead.
+Condorcetists point to the data that Palin lost to both candidates and acted as a spoiler.
+She took away votes that would have otherwise gone to Begich, just to have Palin survive the first round long enough to lose in the end.
+Despite nearly 60% of voters ranking a Republican first, a Democrat was elected to represent Alaska.
 While we claim that Begich was the true Condorcet winner, robbed by the spoiler Palin, the true head-to-head numbers are more modest.

 We report that Begich defeated Palin by 61.4% and Peltola by 52.5%, but that's not out of *all voters who cast a ballot*.
 That is out of voters who expressed a preference.
 The true number, as reported by [ranked.vote](https://ranked.vote/report/us/ak/2022/08/cd){:target="_blank"}, is that